moomerman/zap/adapters/README.md

 }
 ```

-The `ServeHTTP` function means all adapters also implement the `http.Handler`
+The `ServeHTTP` function means all adapters implement the `http.Handler`
 interface.

 ## Current implementations

+* Simple Proxy

+A proxy is configured by creating a file in the `~/.phx-dev` folder with the
+host/port combination that you want to proxy to.

+eg. `echo "http://127.0.0.1:3000" > ~/.phx-dev/mysite.dev`

+* Elixir/Phoenix

+If a `mix.exs` file is detected in the root of the dir that the symlink points to
+and contains the `phoenix` package then a phoenix server will be launched and
+requests will be proxied to that port.

+eg. `ln -sf /path/to/phoenix/app ~/.phx-dev/mysite.dev`

 * Static HTML

-* Simple Proxy
-* Elixir Phoenix
+To enable a static HTML site, simply simlink to a the public directory
+where the static files live.

+eg. `ln -sf /path/to/static/public ~/.phx-dev/mysite.dev`

 ## TODO

+* Ruby/Rails
+* Ruby/Hanami
+* Ruby/Rack ?
-* Ruby Rails
+* Go/Buffalo
 * Node ?
 * PHP ?
-* Go Buffalo